 19. Special points in audit of different types of undertakings, i.e., Educational institutions, Hotels, Clubs, Hospitals, Hire-purchase and leasing companies (excluding b@nks, electricity companies, cooperative societies, and insurance companies).

 20. Features and basic principles of government audit, Local bodies and not-for-profit organizations, Comptroller and Auditor General and its constitutional role.

-Note: Candidates are expected to have the working knowledge of relevant.
-Auditing and Assurance Standards issued by the ICAI with reference to above-mentioned topics.
+Note: Candidates are expected to have working knowledge of relevant Auditing and Assurance Standards issued by the ICAI with reference to above-mentioned topics.

-In IPCC syllabus for audit, it’s worth to note that the language demanded by the ICAI is of the module if you are preferring other handbook or material, then please be aware, the IPCC syllabus given in the module for auditing is the one which ICAI give marks.
-I am saying this from my own experience, and IPCC syllabus of module give good mark with compare to other author books.
-IPCC syllabus of the module is very important for all the theory subjects of IPCC.
+In IPCC syllabus for audit, it’s worth to note that the language demanded by the ICAI is of the module, if you are prefering other hand book or material, then please be aware, the ipcc syllabus given in the module for auditing, is the one which ICAI give marks.
+I am saying this on my own experience, and ipcc syllabus of module give good mark with compare to other author books.
+IPCC syallbus of module is very important for all the theory subjects of IPCC.